rodrigoeddie/developer-roadmap-pt-BR/content/roadmaps/100-frontend/content/102-css/101-making-layouts.md

 # Making layouts

 Float, grid, flexbox, positioning, display and box model are some of the key topics that are used for making layouts.
 Use the resources below to learn about these topics:

-<ResourceGroupTitle>Free Content</ResourceGroupTitle>
+<ResourceGroupTitle>Conteúdo grátis</ResourceGroupTitle>

 <BadgeLink colorScheme='yellow' badgeText='Read' href='https://flexboxfroggy.com/'>Learn and Practice Flexbox</BadgeLink>
 <BadgeLink colorScheme='yellow' badgeText='Read' href='https://cssgridgarden.com/'>Game for learning CSS Grid</BadgeLink>